01-edu/UX-UI/subjects/ux/music-on/heuristics/README.md

 - A duplicated and completed chhecklist on a sheet document (Google Sheets, Airtable, Excel, etc.)
 - [Tool : Heuristic evaluation checklist](https://drive.google.com/file/d/10KbfbNZA1oVS1sXbjjXLPPmdZ6nqVkdc/view)
+- Upload the document on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within the document.
+- Pay attention to the global aspect of the document.
+It must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!

 **Resources:**